 In June of 1998, Philip M. Adams rendered a rough design of a botanical garden for his post graduate thesis project.
 Months later, the George M. Adams family set aside about 20 acres for the creation of a botanical garden.
 This was the beginning of the conception of the Columbus Botanical Garden.
 In 1999, the Columbus City Council officially approved its’ development.

-From its’ founding in 1999, the Columbus Botanical Garden (CBG) has been a steward of a 20 acre rolling property located about 6 miles northeast of downtown Columbus (*property has now grown to 23 acres).
+From its’ founding in 1999, the Columbus Botanical Garden (CBG) has been a steward of a 20 acre rolling property located about 6 miles northeast of downtown Columbus (*property has now grown to 36 acres, 4 of which are developed with a 10 year plan for more development).
 This preserved jewel of pine and hardwood forest is a remnant reminder of the native central Georgia landscape that is becoming more scarce as the region continues to develop.

 Throughout 1999 and the first half of 2000, the Adam’s farmhouse, barns, and other out buildings were moved from the current Lowe’s location on Veteran’s Parkway to the Garden.
 At the end of 2001, the Adam’s family donated $150,000 to start the first part of the project.
 Local landscape designer Mary Florence Benson created the original landscape plans, the community was introduced to the Garden, and on April 30, 2004, the Columbus Botanical Garden was officially dedicated.